tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

 ```
 Note the API Key and endpoint must match the instantiated Pod.

-See the [K6 documentation](https://k6.io/docs/) for details.
+See the [K6 documentation](https://k6.io/docs/) for details on how to further configure tests.

-### Run the K6 Tests
+### Run the K6 Test File

-This command runs the k6 test and datetime stamps the resulting output files.
+This command runs the K6 test and datetime stamps the resulting output files.
 ```bash
 timestamp=$(date +%Y-%m-%d_%H-%M-%S) && k6 run api-test.js --out json="$timestamp"-results.json --console-output="$timestamp"-consoleoutput.txt
 ```